Lion-class battleship: Design and description

-The Board of Admiralty then began preliminary design work on a 35,000-long-ton ship armed with 16-inch guns and it was promising enough that the Director of Naval Construction (DNC) was ordered to further investigate such designs.
+As it was too late to modify the KGVs to avoid delays in construction, the Board of Admiralty then began preliminary design work on a 35,000-long-ton ship armed with 16-inch guns and it was promising enough that the Director of Naval Construction (DNC) was ordered to further investigate such designs.
 To save design time, many of the features of the KGVs were incorporated in the new design, but the limited size of the ship was a real challenge for the designers.
 Maintaining the same speed, protection, and secondary armament as the older ships while using 16-inch guns proved impossible while remaining within the treaty limits.
 In an effort to remain within treaty limits, the overall weight of armour was slightly reduced and two twin 5.25 in gun turrets as well as aircraft and their facilities were eliminated.

 The treaty-imposed design problems became irrelevant on 31 March 1938, when the signatories of the Treaty invoked the tonnage escalation clause because the Japanese refused to provide any information about their battleship construction programme and the signatories feared that their new ships could be outclassed by the new Japanese battleships.
-Due to limitations of docking facilities and costs, the Admiralty hoped to have the new limit at 40000 LT; the limit was eventually settled at 45000 LT because the Americans would accept only that figure or none at all.
+Due to limitations of docking facilities particularly at Rosyth and Portsmouth as well as costs, the Admiralty hoped to have the new limit at 40000 LT; the limit was eventually settled at 45000 LT because the Americans would accept only that figure or none at all.
 The Admiralty in any case decided to limit itself to 40,000 long tons and nine 16-inch guns on the grounds that larger vessels would be unable to dock at the major Royal Navy dockyards at Rosyth or Portsmouth.
 A new design was prepared with more armour, more powerful machinery, the two twin 5.25-inch gun turrets restored, and four aircraft added.
 The Admiralty approved this design on 15 December and bids were solicited very shortly afterwards.